 I belong to several genealogical societies.
 It is a great way to help societies that very rarely receive government funding and most often rely on volunteers and donations.
 My membership dues help protect our history.

-Historical societies hold a bevvy of unknown primary genealogical sources, most often from local sources such as: almshouse logs, doctors's logs, survey books, original wills and deeds, family photo albums, and scrap books.
+Historical societies hold a bevvy of unknown primary genealogical sources, most often from local sources such as: almshouse logs, doctor's logs, survey books, original wills and deeds, family photo albums, and scrap books.
 You would be surprised to find that sometimes a family's history is found thousands of miles away.

 I use these genealogical gems in my research along with the wonderful state, university, and local libraries, house museums, town halls, historical graveyards (a jaunt through the woods is a fun day outing), and so many more sources to help you reconnect with your history.